raymondwcs/base64/example2/README.md

 4. How to insert documents containing Base64 data.

 ## Getting Started
-Change the value of variable `mongourl` to your mlab database.
+Change the value of variable `mongourl`.
 ### Installing
 ```
 npm install